charliewhitfield/ivoyager_table_importer/README.md

 After field names and before data, tables can have the following header rows in any order:
 * `Type` (required) with column values:
    * `STRING` - Data processing applies Godot escaping such as \n, \t, etc. We also convert unicode '\u' escaping  up to \uFFFF (but not '\U' escaping for larger unicodes).
-Empty cells will be imputed with `Default` value or "".
+Empty cells will be imputed with `Default` or "".
    * `STRING_NAME` - No escaping.
-Empty cells will be imputed with `Default` value or &"".
+Empty cells will be imputed with `Default` or &"".
    * `BOOL` - Case-insensitive 'True' or 'False'. 'x' (lower case) is interpreted as True.
-Empty cells will be imputed with `Default` value or False.
+Empty cells will be imputed with `Default` or False.
 Any other cell values will cause an error.
    * `INT` - A valid integer or text 'enumeration'.
 Enumerations may include any table entity name (from _any_ table) or hard-coded project enums specified in the `postprocess_tables()` call (enumerations that can't be found will cause an error at this function call).
-Empty cells will be imputed as `Default` or -1.
+Empty cells will be imputed with `Default` or -1.
    * `FLOAT` - 'INF', '-INF' and 'NAN' (case-insensitive) are correctly interpreted.
 'E' or 'e' are ok.
-Underscores '_' are allowed and removed before float conversion. '?' will be converted to INF.
-A '~' prefix is allowed and affects float precision (see below).
-Empty cells will be imputed with `Default` value or NAN.
+Underscores '_' are allowed and removed before float conversion. '?' and '-?' are interpreted as INF and -INF, respectively.
+A '~' prefix is allowed and affects precision (see below) but not float value.
+Empty cells will be imputed with `Default` or NAN.
 (See warning about .csv/.tsv editors above.
 If you must use Excel or another 'smart' editor, then prefix all numbers with ' or _ to prevent modification!)
    * `ARRAY[xxxx]` (where 'xxxx' specifies element type and is any of the above types) - The cell will be split by ',' (no space) and each element interpreted exactly as its type above.
 Column `Unit` and `Prefix`, if specified, are applied element-wise.
-Empty cells will be imputed with `Default` value or an empty but correctly typed array.
+Empty cells will be imputed with `Default` or an empty, typed array.
 * `Default` (optional): Default values must be empty or follow Type rules above.
 If non-empty, this value is imputed for any empty cells in the column.
 * `Unit` (optional; FLOAT fields only): The data processor recognizes a broad set of unit symbols (mostly but not all SI) and, by default, converts table floats to SI base units in the postprocessed 'internal' data.
 Default unit conversions are defined by 'unit_multipliers' and 'unit_lambdas' dictionaries [here](https://github.com/charliewhitfield/ivoyager_table_importer/blob/develop/table_unit_defaults.gd).
 Unit symbols and/or internal representation can be changed by specifying replacement conversion dictionaries in the `postprocess_tables()` call.
-* `Prefix` (optional; STRING, STRING_NAME and INT fields only): Prefixes any non-empty cells with specified text.
+* `Prefix` (optional; STRING, STRING_NAME and INT fields only): Prefixes any non-empty cells and `Default` (if specified) with provided prefix text.
 To prefix the column 0 implicit 'name' field, use `Prefix/<entity prefix>`.
 E.g., we use `Prefix/PLANET_` in [planets.tsv](https://github.com/ivoyager/ivoyager/blob/master/data/solar_system/planets.tsv) to prefix all entity names with 'PLANET_'.

 #### Data Rows